 Learning to crochet is the first step, and being comfortable when doing so is a major bonus, so here is how to choose the right hook, crochet hook recommendations, and how to start to get you on your way!

-The Parts of a Crochet Hook
+The Parts Of A Crochet Hook

 Learning to crochet means learning about your crocheting tools.
 Without understanding your tools properly, how could you expect to master a craft?
 While a crochet hook seems like an incredibly simple tool, you should still take some time to learn about its different parts.
 This could make life easier for you when deciding which crochet hook would be best for you.

-Head and Throat – The head on the hook catches the yarn, and the throat is the section just below it which guides the yarn up the hook.
+The head on the hook catches the yarn, and the throat is the section just below it which guides the yarn up the hook.
 There are two types of hooks – a tapered hook has a round head which is not in line with the other parts of the hook, and an inline hook which is made with a flatter throat and a deeper hook that falls in line with the rest of the hook.

-Shaft – The shaft or the shank, is the section just below the throat which is the part of the hook that determines its size and how big the finished stitch will be.
+The shaft or the shank, is the section just below the throat which is the part of the hook that determines its size and how big the finished stitch will be.
 If the crochet hook is a size H8/5.00mm, this means the shaft is 5mm in diameter.

-Grip and Handle – The grip is the part of the hook where you rest your thumb.
+The grip is the part of the hook where you rest your thumb.
 The handle is the end of the crochet hook where you hold the tool.
 The grip needs to be smooth and long enough, if it is short and bumpy it could become difficult to crochet with.
 Many people who suffer from pain in their wrists choose an ergonomic handle which is longer and more comfortable to use, usually with a rubber grip.

 Crochet hooks come in many wonderful shapes and sizes.
 The different size hooks are used on different projects, to create pretty, thin lace shawls to thick, chunky blankets.

-The size of the crochet hook you use is dependent on the size yarn you are using and the project or pattern you are following.
+The size of the crochet hook you use is dependent on the size of yarn you are using and the project or pattern you are following.

 It is advised that beginners use a medium size hook, which is known as a size H or a 5mm.
 The hook itself is large enough, allowing you to see the individual stitches as you are going.